ClusterHQ/flocker/docs/releasenotes/index.rst

 v1.8.0
 ------

-* The :ref:`Flocker Plugin for Docker<docker-plugin>` is now able to use datasets created directly via Flocker so long as the metadata has a matching ``"name"`` value.
+* The :ref:`Flocker Plugin for Docker<plugin>` is now able to use datasets created directly via Flocker so long as the metadata has a matching ``"name"`` value.
 * Better error reporting for the Flocker Plugin for Docker.
 * Added a new REST API for :http:get:`looking up node identity by era</v1/state/nodes/by_era/(era)>`; eras are reset after every reboot.
   This allows robust interaction with Flocker across reboots without getting stale data.